All Episodes

 To be fair, so that everybody would be able to enjoy the benefits of the iPhone, Mr. Limbaugh.

-It's gouging people, it's screwing people.
+It's gouging people.

 Anyway, it's just more bad economic news.